 Medigap insurance will cover the 20% Medicare leaves you to pay on the seat lift mechanism.
 Since Medicare doesn’t cover the chair itself, neither does Medigap; but the money you save on the seat mechanism can go towards the cost of the chair.

-To learn more about how Medigap can save you money contact our personal insurance agent today.
+Contact us today to learn more about how Medigap can save you money.
 Or choose to discover your rates online by filling out a quick online rate form.